top of page

 Keen to develop new audiences, Stannington Brass regularly teams up with local musician, John Reilly (best known for his bands Boy on a Dolphin and Acoustic Angels) and Canadian pianist and songwriter, Lewis Nitikman, to perform concerts at Sheffield City Hall and Sheffield Cathedral for local cancer charities.
 The band has also been involved in three professional stage productions of Brassed Off at Sheffield's Crucible and Lyceum Theatres, as well as the high profile “A Symphony for Yorkshire” commissioned by the BBC.

-In early 2022, under new Musical Director Sam Fisher, the band became the 1st Section National Champions of Great Britain and Bolsover 1st Section Entertainment's Champions.
-The band made a great start to the championship with a very solid placing at the Yorkshire Regional Finals performing Philip WIlby's Red Priest.
-It also qualified for the British Open Spring Festival Senior Cup contest with a podium position in the Senior Trophy.
-The band has recently been crowned Bolsover Championship Section Entertainment's Champions.
+In early 2022, under new Musical Director Sam Fisher, the band became the 1st Section National Champions of Great Britain and Bolsover 1st Section Entertainments Champions.
+The band made a great start to the Championship Section by being crowned Bolsover Championship Section Entertainments Champions in 2023 and with very solid placings at the 2023 and 2024 Yorkshire Regional Contests.
+It also saw consecutive promotions within the British Open Spring Festival in 2023 and 2024 meaning that the band will appear in the prestigious Grand Shield contest in 2025.

 Contact Us